who WE are

 Produced by Valérie Berta-Torales

 The portraits are taken against a neutral background in studio as a formal way of underlining our common humanity.
 I am asking of each person to submit a personal statement (whose format can range from a poem to a song to a personal narrative, or even artwork) about who they are, framed within the sense of their belonging to one, or more, of these marginalized communities and what it means to them.
-I am working to have the portraits printed on large panels and displayed around Columbia for the community as a whole to see, in the hope of fostering dialogue, and of fighting racism, sexism, bigotry and exclusion in all their forms.

 This is who WE are: we are the people.